gauravacad/Certificate_generator-readme.md/README.md

 - This repo can generate multiple files like certificate or likewise things using python code
 - It replaces ID, NAme and Post etc. likewise You can do Name, Topic and department etc for you use case.

+- Need python 3 and above and
+- also Install requirements.txt
+-